Skip to content

 Hence, when able to attack, we must seem unable; when using our forces, we must seem inactive; when we are near, we must make the enemy believe we are far away; when far away, we must make him believe we are near.

-Ultimately, the power of deception is that it bends your opponent’s perception of reality to one that more closely aligns with your goals rather theirs.
+Ultimately, the power of deception is that it bends your opponent’s perception of reality to one that more closely aligns with your goals rather than theirs.
 Though we typically frown on outright deception in social and business matters, it’s often used to make others think they have a higher value.

 1. Know your enemy